-Flowering tobacco: There are a number of varieties grown for cutting; one of my favorites, which we are introducing for 2020, is ‘Rustica’ (pictured above).
+Flowering tobacco: There are a number of varieties grown for cutting and one of my favorites is ‘Rustica’ (pictured above).
 This broad-leaved plant is quite unassuming until it shoots up thick stems loaded with acid green bell-shaped blooms.
 The versatile color works with nearly every palette, and the tall stems are a perfect filler for large-scale arrangements.

 Blossoms are well-loved by pollinators and are fragile, so take care when harvesting.
 Remove spent flowers from the lower half of the stem every few days.
 Expect a vase life of 7 days.